IDMX225/about-me-RedDeadViking/README.md

 - Google Fonts and a custom color palette
 - Organized folder structure and external stylesheets
 - Custom Designed and implemented a favicon and hero image
+- Added a Functional Navbar with hamburger menu view when in mobile

 The website includes sections like a biography, gallery, blog article, and contact form